Are you having trouble finding your niche?

 That’s my niche.
 The wonder, majesty, uncertainty and fear.
 It’s the best I can do for now.

+I see the appeal of a niche; once inside the box, it makes you feel safer, focused and less uncertain.
+But I am tired of trying to find my niche and failing and attempting to squeeze myself into a mould that feels too small to accept me.
 We seem to think the business world is like a jigsaw.
-All you have to do if find out which piece you are so you can fit in.
+All you have to do is find out which piece you are so you can fit in.

-I’ll say what I came here to say and just hope someone takes notice.
+I’m done with niche, at least for now.
+I’ll say what I came here to say and hope someone takes notice.

 What are your thoughts on finding a niche?
 How successful have you been?
+Let me know your experiences in the comments below.

 Image Credit: alphaspirit / 123RF Stock Photo